gnanadommarajubba2025-byte/Hospital-Patient-Record-DBMS/README.md

 The design uses primary keys for unique identification and foreign keys to maintain references between related tables.

 **Relationships:**
-Patient has Appointment
+Patient has Appointment,
-Doctor treats Appointment
+Doctor treats Appointment,
-Doctor belongs to Department
+Doctor belongs to Department,
-Patient has Medical_Record
+Patient has Medical_Record,
-Patient gets Billing
+Patient gets Billing.

 **Sample Queries:**
 1. List all appointments of a specific patient